mayope/keycloakmigration/README.md

 ##### Parameters
 - realm: String, optional
 - name: String, not optional
-- attributes: Map<String,List<String>>, optional, default=existing attributes
+- attributes: Map< String,List< String>>, optional, default=existing attributes
-- realmRoles: List<String>, optional, default=existing realm roles
+- realmRoles: List< String>, optional, default=existing realm roles
-- clientRoles: Map<String,List<String>>, optional, default=existing client roles
+- clientRoles: Map< String,List< String>>, optional, default=existing client roles, Key of the map is the clientId and the value is a List of roleNames to attach

 ##### Example
     id: test